Shopify/yjit-bench/README.md

 controls the number of times a benchmark is run, and writes timing values into an output CSV file.

-The `run_benchmarks.py` script traverses the `benchmarks` directory and automatically discovers and runs the benchmarks in there.
+The `run_benchmarks.py` script pulls and recompiles then MicroJIT repo, and then traverses the `benchmarks` directory and to automatically discover and run the benchmarks in there.
 It reads the CSV file written by the benchmarking harness.
 The output is written to an output CSV file at the end, so that results can be easily viewed or graphed in any spreadsheet editor.